-Hardwood Floor Maintenance: Why Even Bother?
+Hardwood Flooring Maintenance: Why Even Bother?

-Why bother with hardwood floor maintenance in the first place?
+Why bother with hardwood flooring maintenance in the first place?
 It’s more than just for aesthetic reasons— keeping your hardwood floors clean can help you avoid costly repair bills and frustrating discoloration/staining in the future.
 Plus, a quality hardwood floor adds value to your home, so making sure that yours looks its best is good sense.

 5 Best Practices

 When cleaning your hardwood, there are some must-dos and some no-nos.
 Let’s get started with the basics.
 With these ideas in hand, you’ll be able to keep your hardwood in peak condition for years:

 The first step to cleaning your hardwood floors is to vacuum or sweep them regularly, getting rid of any dirt, dust, or pet hair that may have accumulated during the week.
 Because small sand particles may scratch your floor leaving it worse than you found it, dust pads are a crucial tool for doorways.
 Typically applied to the door jamb, they reduce the dirt and sand tracked into your house that typically latches onto the bottom of your shoes.
 Due to this phenomenon, it’s best to leave the shoes by the door when you get home and slip on some comfy house shoes to walk around in.

 When it comes to cleaning hardwood floors, you want to use a cleaning solution that is specifically designed for your floor type and won’t strip away its protective finish.
 Just as you wouldn’t use shampoo to wash your hands, using window cleaner on hardwood is not only incorrect, but it can also do serious damage to your flooring.